-5.4 User Interface Customization
+5.4.
+User Interface Customization

-Each display mode is customizable to display data in a format and position on the screen according to pilot preference.
+DG, AI, and CDI display modes are customizable to display data in a format and position on the screen according to pilot preference.
 Each display mode has multiple, customizable pages that the pilot may switch between during flight.
 Each page can be customized to show different sets of data.
 For example, AI page 1:3 (first of three) may be configured to show different types of air data, while page 2:3 (second of three) is configured to show Angle of Attack and Vertical trend, while page 3:3 (third of three) is configured to show GPS navigation waypoints and related data.
+The number of available pages for each mode is configurable in the Installation menu.

-Figure 7 - Page 1 of 3 showing Air Data and DG Heading
+Figure 7: Page 1 of 3 showing Air Data and DG Heading

-Figure 8 - Page 2 of 3 showing GPS Ground Track, AoA, and Vertical Trend
+Figure 8: Page 2 of 3 showing GPS Ground Track, AoA, and Vertical Trend

-Figure 9 - Page 3 of 3 showing Waypoint Data and SALT
+Figure 9: Page 3 of 3 showing Waypoint Data and SALT